Khao Takiab Temple (Wat Khao Lad), Hua Hin - Things to Do at Khao Takiab Temple (Wat Khao Lad)

 What to See & Do

-Giant Golden Buddha
+The Giant Standing Buddha

 Practical Information